Guiding large-scale management of invasive species using network metrics: Discussion

 \section{Discussion}

 Our study demonstrates that network-based approaches can guide nearly-optimal invasive species management, including in large systems with constrained resources for management.
-Strong performance of network-guided management in cases with low levels of social and ecological data also provides evidence that network-guided management could achieve good performance even with limited information.
-Focusing on spread prevention, we find that a manager using heuristics based on network metrics can achieve performance equivalent to optimal---particularly recalculated degree (RD) and hub + authority (H+A) (defined in Fig.~\ref{fig:overview}, results in Fig.~\ref{fig:main}A).
-Network metric-guided management, regardless of metric, performed well even with lower social or ecological information—on average achieving 80\% or more of the reduction in infested boat spread relative to the optimum.
-This result held for low budgets.
-Finally, we find that the performance of metric-guided management strategies generally increases with network size with low levels of information -- i.e., in the contexts where identification of optimal solutions can be most computationally challenging.
-Specifically, the performance in counties with a relatively large number of lakes (over 700 lakes) that are highly connected (average degree exceeding 35) was at least 90\% of optimal for RD and H+A metrics (Figure 3).
-These large and complex networks correspond to contexts where solving for optimal solutions can be most computationally challenging.
+We find that by managing based on some network metrics, a manager can achieve performance close to or equivalent to optimal---particularly using degree and hub + authority (H+A) (defined in Fig.~\ref{fig:overview}, results in Fig.~\ref{fig:main}A).
+Performance was more variable in cases with relatively low budgets and low levels of social or ecological information.
+In these cases, there was relatively strong median performance across metrics but greater differences in performance of counties in the lower quartiles across metrics, including cases where average performance of the counties in the lower quartile was lower than 50\% of optimal.
+On one hand, our results provide empirical evidence that network-guided management can achieve good performance even with limited information, but the lower-quartile results suggest that appropriate metric selection is important for achieving these outcomes.
+Finally, we find that the performance of metric-guided management strategies generally does not decrease with network size and generally increases with network size with low levels of information -- i.e., in the contexts where identification of optimal solutions can be most computationally challenging.
+Stability of performance across network size also suggests that metrics can be tested for performance on smaller scale systems to provide insights into preferred metrics to employ in larger systems.
 Together, these results suggest that network-guided management is a promising approach for managing large-scale invasions, including those characterized by limited budgets or less detailed information about the social-ecological system.